Biya96-new/AI-Email-Assistant-for-Hospitals/README.md

 One of the biggest lessons from this project was:

 > **Building an AI agent isn't just about teaching it what to do—it's equally about defining what it should never do.**

 ---

-## 🙏 Acknowledgements

-This project was built as part of the **AI Pro Program by Codebasics**.

-Special thanks to:

-- Dhaval Patel
-- Hemanand Vadivel
-- Naveen S
-- Aditya Goel

-and the entire Codebasics team for creating a learning experience focused on solving real-world business problems with AI.

----